Do a business energy audit

 No

-Note: installation of a distributed energy resource or metering may trigger an automatic change in your demand tariff.
-Be aware of the impact demand charges may have on your energy costs prior to implementation.
+Note: installing a distributed energy resource or metering could trigger an automatic change in your demand tariff and should be investigated first.

 Do you keep your own meter readings?
 Yes